-The next election to be held will be on Tuesday, May 7, 2019 for the Walled Lake Consolidated School District Special Election. (click link for propsal language)
+The next election to be held will be on Tuesday, August 6, 2019 for the West Bloomfield Public Safety Millage Replacement and Safety Path Millage Renewal. (click link for proposal language)

 ACCEPTABLE FORMS OF ID INCLUDE (all must be current execpt for Michigan Driver's License/State ID):